michsethowusu/ghana-llm-datagen/README.md

 # Ghana LLM Data Generator

 We're generating a high-quality Ghanaian conversational AI dataset from news articles and research papers.
-Volunteers run API calls on their machines for ~24 hours using a code we provide.

 **No coding experience needed.
 One command does everything.**